ethereumjs/ultralight/README.md

 The `portalnetwork` library is the application layer needed to interact with the Portal Network and depends on `discv5` for its networking layer

+### `Ultralight-Proxy`

+This a simple nodejs server that accepts incoming websocket connections from browser clients and routes their messages on to other Portal Network clients
 ### `Ultralight-Browser-Client`

 This is a technical demonstration of a web application that uses the `portalnetwork` module to connect to the Portal Network

-### `Ultralight-Proxy`
+### `CLI`

-This a simple nodejs server that accepts incoming websocket connections from browser clients and routes their messages on to other Portal Network clients
+This is a technical demonstration of a NodeJS application that uses the `portalnetwork` module to connect to the Portal Network

 ## Usage